Digital Jobs Africa

 Africa’s economies are growing at an unprecedented pace—and so is its youth population.
 Job creation is not keeping up with the youth bulge: By 2050, 400 million people under the age of 25 will be in need of sustainable employment if the continent can expect to continue along its growth trajectory.

-The rise of the information communications technology (ICT) sector—as well as the adoption of business outsourcing practices that intentionally hire underemployed demographics such as youth—provide a clear opportunity to right the course.
+The rise of the information communications technology (ICT) sector in Africa —as well as the adoption of business outsourcing practices that intentionally hire underemployed demographics such as youth—provide a clear opportunity to right the course.

-In 2013, The Rockefeller Foundation launched its Digital Jobs Africa (DJA) initiative to catalyze new, sustainable employment opportunities and skills training for Africa youth, with a focus on the ICT sector.
-Our goal is to positively impact 1 million lives in Egypt, Ghana, Kenya, Morocco, Nigeria, and South Africa, and ultimately, improve the social and economic well-being of entire families, communities, and nations.
+In 2013, The Rockefeller Foundation launched Digital Jobs Africa to catalyze new, sustainable employment opportunities and skills training for Africa youth, with a focus on the ICT sector.
+Our goal is to influence a systemic change in business practice by demonstrating the value of impact sourcing in South Africa and beyond, including placing youth in jobs in various industries, and ultimately, improve the social and economic well-being of entire families, communities, and nations.

 - Private sector employers’ adoption of impact sourcing practices and therefore providing employment opportunities for high-potential, disadvantaged youth;

 - Private commercial demand-driven training providers and public academic institutions of higher learning adopt impact sourcing by equipping high potential, disadvantaged youth with soft skills and technical/digital skills relevant to industry needs; and

 - Governments providing enabling environments for scaling impact sourcing sustainably by allocating resources and developing the necessary policies to support the practice.

 To ensure these efforts are sustained, we work in close partnership with actors from the private sector, government, civil society, and the development community.

 “Impact sourcing” is an inclusive employment practice through which companies intentionally connect high-potential, disadvantaged youth to available jobs.